A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

-The question arises why the EP interval performs worse than the other two interval types in small samples, which seems counter-intuitive at first.
-Howbeit the results are in line with the theoretical findings of \citeauthor{falk1991coverage} (\citeyear{falk1991coverage}, Corollary).
+While the small-sample-performance of the AS interval can be explained by its embodied density estimation, the question arises why the EP interval performs worse than the other bootstrap intervals, which seems counter-intuitive at first.
+Howbeit the results are in line with the theoretical findings of \citeauthor{falk1991coverage} (\citeyear{falk1991coverage}, unnumbered Corollary, p.\ 488).
 In a random sample setting they prove that the RT bootstrap interval for quantiles has asymptotically greater coverage than the corresponding EP bootstrap interval.
 The emerging gap\footnote{We neglect their $o(n^{-1/2})$ term.
-Take note that the theoretical results of \cite{falk1991coverage} are not directly applicable in our setting due to GARCH-type effects.} \begin{enumerate} \item[(i)] tends to be smaller for larger sample sizes, \item[(ii)] tends to be larger for more extreme quantiles and \item[(iii)] tends to vary with the nominal coverage rate in a non-monotonic way. \end{enumerate} Table \ref{tab:4.5} presents the average coverage gap between the EP and the RT bootstrap interval of the conditional VaR.
-For example, in the low persistence GARCH($1,1$) case of the baseline with $n=500$, the average coverage gap amounts to $91.50\%-84.50\%=7.00$pp (see also Table \ref{tab:4.1}).
+Take note that the theoretical results of \cite{falk1991coverage} are not directly applicable in our setting due to GARCH-type effects.} \begin{enumerate} \item[(i)] tends to be smaller for larger sample sizes, \item[(ii)] tends to be larger for more extreme quantiles, and \item[(iii)] tends to vary with the nominal coverage rate in a non-monotonic way. \end{enumerate} Table \ref{tab:4.5} presents the average coverage gap between the EP and the RT bootstrap interval of the conditional VaR for the baseline specification as well as for three deviations from the baseline (change in $F$, $\alpha$ and $\gamma$).
+For example, in the low persistence GARCH($1,1$) case of the baseline with $n=250$, the average coverage gap amounts to $90.73\%-81.20\%=9.53$pp (see also Table \ref{tab:4.1}).
 It is striking that all values are positive within Table \ref{tab:4.5}, which highlights the superiority of the RT bootstrap interval over the EP bootstrap interval.
 Further, it is eminent that average coverage gap tends to decrease with increasing sample size, which supports (i).
 Comparing columns (1) and (3) we also find that the average coverage gap tends to be larger for the $1\%$--VaR than for the $5\%$--VaR, which gives rise to (ii).
-Regarding (iii), the result of \citeauthor{falk1991coverage} (\citeyear{falk1991coverage}, Corollary) suggests that the gap slightly decreases when increasing the nominal coverage from $90\%$ to $95\%$.
+Regarding (iii), the result of \citeauthor{falk1991coverage} (\citeyear{falk1991coverage}) suggests that the gap slightly decreases when increasing the nominal coverage from $90\%$ to $95\%$.
 Such tendency is precisely observed when comparing columns (1) and (4) of Table \ref{tab:4.5}.